Overview of Common Ocular Diseases

 As for closed-angle glaucoma, it’s usually painful and it comes on suddenly.
 In addition, an individual can lose their vision much faster with this kind of glaucoma compared to the open-angle kind.
 Because this happens fast and involves pain, it’s diagnosed much quicker as well.

 For these common types of ocular diseases, it’s important to have your vision checked.
-An eye doctor might simply diagnose you with myopia or hyperopia, followed by prescribing either eyeglasses or contact lenses.
-If an ocular disease is diagnosed, the optometrist will determine the best treatment plan for optimal eye health and vision.
+If an ocular disease is diagnosed, your optometrist will be able to determine the best treatment plan for optimal eye health and vision.

 Helpful Articles